dstrueber/multicda/README.md

 # Multi-Granular Conflict and Dependency Analysis

-*Prototype implementation of the analysis technique presented in the ICSE paper "Multi-Granular Conflict and Dependency Analysis in Software Engineering based on Graph Transformation" (Lambers, Strüber, Taentzer, Born, Huebert).*
+*Implementation prototype of the analysis technique presented in the ICSE2018 paper "Multi-Granular Conflict and Dependency Analysis in Software Engineering based on Graph Transformation" (Lambers, Strüber, Taentzer, Born, Huebert).*

 This repository is a fork of https://github.com/KristopherBorn/multiCDA.
 We here provide a stable, self-contained version of the prototype, while the latter repository is used to coordinate the integration of the technique into the Henshin core.